WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **the effective permissions are an intersection between the main bucket policy and the endpoint policy**

+- remember that **s3 endpoints work in the context of the VPC.
+Do not confuse this feature with s3 access points**.

 ##### Block public access

 - can be enabled on the account or the bucket level.
 Account level should be preferred